Designed to provide enhanced dose build-up for photon and electron energies.

 Optimal Dose Build-Up for Radiation Therapy

 Superflab increases the targeted radiation dose during photon and electron treatment by providing scattering of the beam and build-up of the radiation dose at the skin surface.
-The unique material was designed to conform completely to a variety of uneven surface geometries, eliminating air gaps and further optimizing dose absorption.
+The material was designed to conform completely to a variety of uneven surface geometries, eliminating air gaps and further dose absorption.

 Proven Clinical Usage